-Class 1 Application - Use of Inert Gases - Gases which are non-flammable and non-toxic, but which may cause asphyxiation due to displacement of oxygen in poorly ventilated spaces
+Class 1 Application - Use of Inert Gases - Gases which are non-flammable and non-toxic, but which may cause asphyxiation due to displacement of oxygen in poorly ventilated spaces spontaneously ignite on contact with air at a temperature of 130 F or below.
+Class 4 Application - Use of Corrosive, Toxic, and Highly Toxic Gases - Gases which may cause acute or chronic health effects at relatively low concentrations in air

-Class 2 Application - Use of Flammable, Low Toxicity - Gases which are flammable (at a concentration in air of 13% by volume or have a flammable range wider than 13% by volume), but act as non-toxic, simple asphyxiants (e.g. hydrogen, methane)

-Class 3 Application - Use of Pyrophoric Gases and Liquids - Gases or liquids which spontaneously ignite on contact with air at a temperature of 130 F or below.
+Class 2 Application - Use of Flammable, Low Toxicity - Gases which are flammable (at a concentration in air of 13% by volume or have a flammable range wider than 13% by volume), but act as non-toxic, simple asphyxiants (e.g. hydrogen, methane) Class 3 Application - Use of Pyrophoric Gases and Liquids - Gases or liquids which